ScottLogic/blog/_posts/2026-06-29-agentrification.md

 ## Agentrification (*noun*) /ə-dʒɛn-trɪ-fɪ-ˈkeɪ-ʃən/

-The sociotechnical phonomenon in which the "original character" of a human-centric space, platform, or profession is systematically displaced, optimised, or rendered obsolete by the arrival of autonomous AI agents, i.e. digital gentrification.
+The sociotechnical phenomenon in which the "original character" of a human-centric space, platform, or profession is systematically displaced, optimised, or rendered obsolete by the arrival of autonomous AI agents, i.e. digital gentrification.

 Depending on the context, it is defined in three distinct ways: